naseelemak/Vanilla-Javascript-Project-Tutorial/README.md

 # Vanilla Javascript Project Tutorial

- A simple to-do list web app.
+ A simple to-do list web app me to practise JavaScript development with.
+ Try it out at https://todo.jaedontan.com/

  A work in progress.

- Try it out at https://todo.jaedontan.com/
+ Todo:
+ - Make sure the app saves user's "completed" toggles
+ - Make it responsive

  Project inspired by Dev Ed's JavaScript tutorial: